The Creative Craft Show

 Your ticket to The Creative Craft Show includes The Scottish Quilting Show!

-Glimpses of Royalty · Creative Studio Demonstrations · SUSAN BRISCOE AND THE YUZA SASHIKO GUILD · shop for supplies · SHIRLEY WELLS – EMBROIDERY · GREAT TROON WALLHANGING · Kerry Mosley – stand K04 · Bex Raven – stand K02 · Lynda Monk – stand K03 · Dionne Swift – stand K07 · Tracey Spurgin – stand E08 · Tracey Quinn – stand A16 · Glasgow Clyde College – stand K08 · Dumfries & District Embroiderers’ Guild – stand D16 · Scottish Association of Flower Arrangement Society (SAFAS) – stand E14 · Scottish Women’s Institute – stand E10 · The Lace Guild · Guild of Silk Painters – The West Scotland, Glasgow Area – stand K09 · Scottish School of 3D Decoupage – stand D12 · Scottish Association of Family History Societies (SAFHS) – stand D14 · Ring of Tatters – stand D16
+2 shows in 1 · Glimpses of Royalty · Creative Studio Demonstrations · SUSAN BRISCOE AND THE YUZA SASHIKO GUILD · Shop for Supplies · SHIRLEY WELLS – EMBROIDERY · GREAT TROON WALLHANGING · Kerry Mosley – stand K04 · Bex Raven – stand K02 · Lynda Monk – stand K03 · Dionne Swift – stand K07 · Tracey Spurgin – stand E08 · Tracey Quinn – stand A16 · Glasgow Clyde College – stand K08 · Dumfries & District Embroiderers’ Guild – stand D16 · Scottish Association of Flower Arrangement Society (SAFAS) – stand E14 · Scottish Women’s Institutes – stand E10 · The Lace Guild · Guild of Silk Painters – The West Scotland, Glasgow Area – stand K09 · Scottish School of 3D Decoupage – stand D12 · Scottish Association of Family History Societies (SAFHS) – stand D14 · Ring of Tatters – stand D16